Reading Notes — The Dragon Book

-After relenquishing my fears, I followed my tech tree and implemented my own lexer and parser generator, I wrote about that here
+After relenquishing my fears, I followed my tech tree and implemented my own lexer and parser generator.

 I will say a slight issue I had with the text is that these academic books tend to sometimes have this vague writing style that sometimes makes it difficult to understand what the authors truly mean.
 This is alleviated with the examples section, but can be a bit annoying.

 Now that I’ve tackled a part of the book, it’s given me confidence in exploring the rest of it.
 I’m particularly interested in learning about compiler optimizations.